tharu280/Reflection-Agents-Tutorial-/README.md

 You can stop after a fixed number of iterations, or even add a condition like:
 > “Exit when the reflection block says the result is good enough.”

-The result is a **self-improving agent** — one that learns from its past outputs just like a human revising their work.
+The result is a **self-improving agent** ,one that learns from its past outputs just like a human revising their work.

 ---